siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/README.md

 ### Sentiment Statistics to Excel

-The sentiment statistics such as negative, neutral, positive, compound score and number of positive, negative, neutral words are written to a excel sheet reviewsAndSenti.xls.
+The sentiment statistics such as negative, neutral, positive, compound score and number of positive, negative, neutral words are written to the excel sheet reviewsAndSenti.xls.

 ![alt text](https://github.com/siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/blob/master/reviewsAndSenti.jpg)

 The frequency and score related to words are also can be collected using the program sentimentStatisticsToExcel_4.py.
-AS an example the frequency and socre related to words is given in wordFreqScore100.xls
+AS an example the frequency and score related to words is given in wordFreqScore100.xls

 ![alt text](https://github.com/siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/blob/master/wordFreqScore100.jpg)